tegi/DataGridApp2/readme.md

-Go to project folder in Terminal
+Open Source implementation of datagridapp.com in Swift.

+The app is currently in early pre alpha version not suitable for production.

-// create structure and build
+// download repository and execute in terminal: swift build
-'swift build --init'

-// build only
-'swift build